prjemian/cmd_response/docs/source/epics/rpi_epics.rst

 Install Microsoft Visual Studio Code editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. tip:: This is optional, performance can be less than anticipated.

 Following web
 `guidance <https://pimylifeup.com/raspberry-pi-visual-studio-code/>`__,
 both these installers worked for me (on separate RPi computers, of